-Selection of Effective PBL:
+Selection of Effective PBL

 Even with all its proven benefits, it can be very challenging to apply project-based learning to modern-day learning.
 Many are still of the opinion that PBL can never replace traditional learning.
 The truth, however, is that with the choice of a great project, PBL can be far more beneficial for the overall development of a student than conventional teaching methods.
 It must also continue to support academic achievements.
 A well-thought-out project will emphasize equally on proficiency in significant academic content.
 All in all, PBL can effectively improve the teaching-learning scenario.

-Design of Effective PBL:
+Design of Effective PBL

 Project-based learning modules are mostly designed to develop students’ technical skills and help them achieve academic excellence.
 Educators should further include features that enable students to develop a keen sense of compassion, empathy, tolerance, and equality.
 The projects must address major concerns that affect the world.
 They must help students identify their interests, talents, and potential.
-The projects must be implemented in a way that they empower students to enhance their creativity and voice their opinions.
+The projects must be implemented in a way that empowers students to enhance their creativity and voice their opinions.
 PBL must motivate them to become self-reliant as well as sociable.
 While designing an effective PBL, the present and future requirements of students, the outlook of parents and teachers, and the demands of the global society must be taken into consideration.